 Information and Advice Funding to support the adviceline team donated by Garfield Weston and Barclays Bank.
-DHSC Health & Wellbeing Alliance Grant received from Department of Health as part of the Strategic Partners Programme shared between Carers Trust and Carers UK.
+Carers Support Funding to support carers research DHSC Health & Wellbeing Alliance Grant received from Department of Health as part of the Strategic Partners Programme shared between Carers Trust and Carers UK.
 Communications, Campaigns, Media & Public Affairs Funding to support the advice and advocacy work undertaken by Carers UK Limited to promote carers rights.
 Barclays Funding to assist in the development of programmes designed to assist commercial organisations in helping carers within their workforces.
 Tribe Funding to support the Healthy Ageing Trailblazers project.
-Primary Care Navigator project Contract to improve identification and support of carers within the primary care system within the boroughs of Westminster, Kensington & Chelsea and Hammersmith & Fulham Memberships & Volunteers To enter into a mutually beneficial strategic partnership to improve the lives of Carers across the UK.
-CRM Funding Funding to help the development of Carers UK new CRM system.
+Primary Care Navigator Contract to improve identification and support of carers within the primary care system within the boroughs of Westminster, Kensington & Chelsea and Hammersmith & Fulham.
+Memberships & Volunteers To enter into a mutually beneficial strategic partnership to improve the lives of Carers across the UK.
+CRM Funding Funding to help the development of Carers new CRM system.
 Sport England Funding to support a project to enable carers to access the benefits of physical activities.
 This is awarded in arrears which can lead to a negative fund position at a given point in time. abrdn Financial Fairness Trust Funding to encourage parliamentary engagement to reduce carer injustice and poverty.
 COVID 19 Support Fund Funding to help Carers UK continue to deliver it's programmes of help and support to Carers during the pandemic.
-Virgin Media O2 Funding to help develop and expand Carers UK support and advice systems to all parts of the UK.
+Virgin Media O2 Funder has agreed that this is funding can be used to help develop and expand Carers UK core support and advice systems to all parts of the UK.
 Nation Offices: This relates to funds held in respect of offices based in Northern Ireland, Wales and Scotland.
-Wales Funding from the Welsh Government and others in support of our work in Wales Scotland Funding from the Scottish Government and others in support of our work in Scotland Northern Ireland Funding from the Northern Irish Assembly, Health Boards and Trusts in support of our work in Northern Ireland
+Wales Funding from the Welsh Government and others in support of our work in Wales.
+Scotland Funding from the Scottish Government and others in support of our work in Scotland.
+Northern Ireland Funding from the Northern Irish Assembly, Health Boards and Trusts in support of our work in Northern Ireland.